mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/beep/index.md

 ![Elastix homepage Wappalyzer extension](elastix-homepage-wappalyzer.png)

-This reveals that this website is using PHP version `5.1.6`.
+This reveals that this web page is using PHP version `5.1.6`.

 #### Exploration